emard/pytorch-cnn-example/README.md

-Given one "image.png" or "image.jpg" as paramter "Infer.py" script will apply trained coefficients, write segmented grayscale image "image_seg.png" (black, gray, white) and display on screen source image and segmented one.
+Given one "image.png" or "image.jpg" as paramter "Infer.py" script will apply trained coefficients, write segmented grayscale image "image_seg.png" with 3 possible pixel values:

+      0 : black : paste
+    127 : gray  : stone
+    254 : white : void

+and display on screen source image and segmented one.

      ./Infer.py input.jpg

-If 2 more image files as arguments are passed, script will batch-process all of them and won't display any.
+If 2 or more image files as arguments are passed, script will batch-process all of them and won't display any.

      ./Infer.py tile*.png

 To properly segment large image, it should be split to 900x900 tiles, each tile segmented and results joined back into one large image.
+There is automated script for this:

+     tools/infer.sh inpup.jpg
+     ...
+     scale written to /tmp/airvoid/full_seg.png

 Script "split-tiles.sh" center-splits large image to tiles of 900x900 pixels each, leaving out the edges of the image that wouldn't make full 900x900 tiles.